 III.
 Conclusion: Moderate Drinkers Live Longer

-Alcohol researchers conducted these studies around the world.
-In Australia, Britain, Canada, China, Denmark, Finland, France and Germany.
-Also in Hong Kong (China), Italy, Japan, Russia, Sweden the United States, and unspecified countries in Europe.
+Up to the present time, alcohol researchers have made these studies around the world.
+They have done so in Australia, Britain, Canada, China, Denmark, Finland, France and Germany.
+Also in Hong Kong (China), Italy, Japan, Russia, Sweden, the United States, and unspecified countries in Europe.

-The vast majority of studies conducted for decades report the same thing.
-Light to moderate consumption of alcohol significantly increases longevity.
+Furthermore, the vast majority of studies conducted for decades report the same thing.
+Specifically, that light to moderate alcohol drinking increases longevity.

 IV.
 Resources: Drinkers Live Longer